jeroenvanthart/ansible/README.md

 ### Project
 You need to create a project in AAP.
 The project is your repository with playbooks.
+- Log into github with your own account.
+If you do not have one, create one.
 - Fork the the Ansible repository that you can find [here](https://github.com/TechXchangeNL/ansible.git)
 - Create a project in `Automation Execution > Projects` and use this fork.
 Enable `Update REvisions on Job Lauch`